-This woven crochet blanket is a free crochet pattern for a rectangle shaped woven look crochet blanket by Nana’s Crafty Home.
+This simple crochet blanket that looks woven is a free crochet pattern for a modern crochet blanket with fringe by Nana’s Crafty Home.

-Last fall I designed the Mountain Trail Tweed Poncho which was a big hit and much loved!
-I had several requests to turn this poncho into a blanket and since I love the stitch pattern and yarn combo I just had to share the pattern with you.
+The very first pattern in my popular Mountain Trail pattern series was the Mountain Trail Tweed Poncho and it was a big hit and much loved!
+I had several requests to turn the poncho into a blanket and since I love the stitch pattern and yarn combo I just had to share the pattern with you.

-The Mountain Trail Tweed Blanket uses the Interlocking Arches Columns crochet stitch which looks woven!
+All of the patterns in this series, including the Mountain Trail Tweed Blanket, use the Interlocking Arches Columns crochet stitch which looks woven!
 This stitch may look complicated but it really isn’t.
-This stitch uses a combination of double crochet, single crochet and chain stitches in combo.
+This stitch uses a combination of double crochet, single crochet and chain stitches with unique placement of the dc stitches.

 The woven look is enhanced further by using a strand of yarn from a second yarn cake – making sure you are starting on a different color in the self-striping cake as you work the rows.
 And don’t worry, you won’t have a ton of ends to weave in because you will drop your yarn and pick it back up when needed – yay!